ThreatConnect-Inc/threatconnect-developer-docs/docs/javascript/javascript_sdk.rst

 Encrypted Parameters

-This property should be used to encrypt private passwords used by the app (e.g., API keys).
+This property is used to encrypt private passwords that are used by the app (e.g., API keys).
 This added level of security will allow the application to persist the password in encrypted form when at rest.
 The input field during job creation will be "password" text, and the key